andrew/ultimate-awesome/README.md

 - [awesome-osint](https://github.com/brandonhimpfen/awesome-osint) - A curated list of high-quality open-source intelligence (OSINT) tools, resources, and techniques for investigations, journalism, cybersecurity, and more.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
 - [fucking-awesome-chatgpt](https://github.com/Correia-jpv/fucking-awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-microservices](https://github.com/Correia-jpv/fucking-awesome-microservices) - A curated list of Microservice Architecture related principles and technologies.
+With repository stars⭐ and forks🍴.
 - [awesome-cryptocollectibles](https://github.com/cryptocopycats/awesome-cryptocollectibles) - A collection about Awesome Crypto Collectibles (& Assets) - Yes, Non Fungible Tokens (NFTs) - Yes, Unique Bits & Bytes on the Blockchain - Buy!
 Sell!
 Hodl!.
 - [awesome-ai-coding](https://github.com/dalisoft/awesome-ai-coding) - List of AI-powered code editor and IDE's sorted by minimal price.
 - [awesome-chgk](https://github.com/gltronred/awesome-chgk) - A curated list of ChGK resources, sites and tools (in Russian).